Albaraaak/Travel-Planner-Booking-System/README.md

 - ❤️ Save items to favorites
 - 👤 Manage your profile
 - 📞 Use contact section to reach out
--

 ## 🎯 Purpose
 This project is built as part of a full-stack learning journey.
 It focuses on building a real-world travel platform that combines frontend design with backend functionality and database management.

 ### 🤝 Contributing
-Contributions are welcome!
+*bold** Contributions are welcome!
 Feel free to open issues or submit a pull request.

 ###  📜 License
-This project is licensed under the MIT License.
+*bold** This project is licensed under the MIT License.

 # 📬 Contact
 Email:baraaabk1234@gmail.com